raphink/Augeas-book/en/06-augeas-metadata/01-chapter6.markdown

 \index{Metadata!\slash{}augeas\slash{}variables}
 \index{Path expressions!variables!defvar}

-When you set variables in Augeas (see chapter 4), the paths of the variables are recorded here.
+When you set variables in Augeas^[See *using variables in paths* on page \pageref{sec:variables}] the paths of the variables are recorded here.

 \index{Commands!print}
 \index{Commands!defvar}